avolgha/bibliothek/README.md

 a few utility functions I won't use but wrote anyway lol.

+## Experimental

+Currently, there is an experimental file `src/cli.ts` where I add cli-related stuff.

+To use it, you need to build it yourself via the `package:cli` script.
+This will bundle the file with its dependencies to `build-cli/cli.js`.

 ## Installation

 You can install the library with `npm install bibliothek` or `yarn add bibliothek` (prefered).